JoshyBoi222/java-frameworks/README.md

 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+File: AddInhousePartController.java
+Line: 44-49
+Change: Added error message when inventory goes below minimum inventory or above maximum inventory

+File: AddOursourcedPartController.java
+Line: 45-50
+Change: Added error message when inventory goes below minimum inventory or above maximum inventory

+File: EnufPartsValidator.java
+Line: 36-55
+Change: Added code to check if updating or adding the product will make the parts value go below the minimum value and an error message if it does

+Committed and pushed with message "Added code to display error messages when inventory goes below minimum or maximum number of parts"

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.